bbauska/Anti-Project-2025/README.md

 was discriminatory.
 After a class action lawsuit alleging employment discrimination led to a consent decree, Carter administration officials abolished the use of the exam for hiring.
 [Central Personnel Agencies: Managing The Bureaucracy, Project 2025, p.
 72]</li>
-  <li>● Project 2025 depicts how a far-right president would implement a hiring freeze at agencies
+  <li>Project 2025 depicts how a far-right president would implement a hiring freeze at agencies
 across the federal government, shrinking the size and efficacy of the civil service.
 Project 2025 states: “What is needed at the beginning is a freeze on all top career-position hiring to prevent ‘burrowing-in’ by outgoing political appointees.”
 [Central Personnel Agencies: Managing